saggins/directorscut-sdk2013/README.md

 ## Usage

-1. Load a map using console (`~`).
+1. Load a map in the main menu.
-    - `map stage` for example
+    - You can also click "Open Console" to open the console and type `map <mapname>`.

-    - You may need to enable the developer console in advanced keyboard settings first.
+1. Click "Toggle ImGUI Visibility" and "Toggle ImGUI Input" in the pause menu until the UI is interactable.

-1. Press F1 and F2 until the UI is interactable.
+    - You can also press F1 and F2 respectively to toggle these in-game.

 1. Use the top slider in the "Elements" menu to select the type of object to spawn.